 Cisco Collaboration Gateways

-Cisco Expressway Converged Communication Gateway
+Cisco Expressway Collaboration Gateway

 Cisco Unified Border Element (CUBE)

-CUBE software can be licensed on Cisco IOS control software and can be deployed on a wide selection of Cisco's enterprise-class routers, including Cisco's ASR 1000 Series, the ISR 4000 family, the ISR G2 Series, and several models of the 800 fixed-configuration routers.
-Cisco's virtualized CUBE, called vCUBE, runs as a software load in an ESXi virtual container.
+Cisco Unified Border Element software can be licensed on Cisco IOS control software and can be enabled on a broad range of Cisco's enterprise routers, which include Cisco's ASR 1000 routers, the ISR 4000 line, the ISR G2 Series, and several versions of the 800 fixed routers.
+Cisco's virtualized CUBE, or vCUBE, runs in an ESXi virtual application container.

 - Voice/Video recording

-- Enterprise Call-center and interactive-voice-response (IVR) solutions
+- SIP-based Call-center and interactive-voice-response applications

-- Policy-led evaluation of phone calls
+- Policy-led security evaluation of phone calls

 - Business-to-business telepresence over SIP